charlie-turner-314/CAB403-parking/README.md

 ## Running anything

-The Makefile should be set up so that any C files in `src` are compiled individually on `make` or `make main`, and tests are compiled on `make test`
+The Makefile should be set up so that any C files in `src` are compiled individually on `make` or `make main`, and tests are compiled on `make test`.
+If running on linux need to uncomment `LDFLAGS` in the makefile to make, should be labelled in there.

 ## libs